Children's Holistic Integrated Palliative Care Service (CHIPS)

 Overview

-This care helps with the physical, emotional, social, and spiritual wellbeing of the child or young person and their family.
+This care includes the physical, emotional, social, and spiritual wellbeing of the child or young person and their family.
+The service will also make sure care and support continue at the end of life.

 Support available